Extra-pair copulation: In birds

 Extra-pair copulation is common in birds.
 For example, zebra finches, although socially monogamous, are not sexually monogamous and hence do engage in extra-pair courtship and attempts at copulation.
 In a laboratory study, female zebra finches copulated over several days, many times with one male and only once with another male.
-Results found that significantly more eggs were fertilised by the extra-pair male than expected proportionally from just one copulation verses many copulations with the other male.
+Results found that significantly more eggs were fertilised by the extra-pair male than expected proportionally from just one copulation versus many copulations with the other male.
 EPC proportion varies between different species of birds.
 For example, in eastern bluebirds, studies have shown that around 35% of offspring is due to EPC.
-Some of the highest levels of EPP are found in the New Zealand hihi/stitchbird (Notiomystis cincta), in which up to 79% of offspring are sired by EPC.
+Some of the highest levels of EPP are found in the New Zealand hihi or stitchbird (Notiomystis cincta), in which up to 79% of offspring are sired by EPC.
 EPC can have significant consequences for parental care, as shown in azure-winged magpie (Cyanopica cyanus).

 In socially polygynous birds, EPC is only half as common as in socially monogamous birds.
 Some ethologists consider this finding to be support for the 'female choice' hypothesis of mating systems in birds.